Sidi Bennour Province: Economy

 The main resources of Oualidia are oysters, as well as fishing, tourism and agriculture.
-The resort of Oualidia has one of the best protected beaches on the North Atlantic coast, which gives it a tourist attraction.
+Oualidia has one of the best protected beaches on the North Atlantic coast, which gives it a tourist attraction.
 Oualidia is the first oyster farming point in Morocco, and therefore it is advanced in this field.

-Universities
+Higher lerning

-The Higher School of Technology of Sidi Bennour is located in the city of Sidi Bennour and was established in 2016.
+EST Sidi Bennour is a technology school in the city of Sidi Bennour and was established in 2016.
 It has about 13,175 students.
-It is a public university.
+It is part of Chouaib Doukkali University.